Access Control Biometrics

 The main technologies used to capture the fingerprint image with sufficient detail are optical, silicon, and ultrasound.

-There are two main algorithm families to recognize fingerprints:
+There are two main algorithm families to recognise fingerprints.

 Our systems can easily be integrated into new or existing third party access control systems using an integrated interface.
 All Weigand, proximity and mag stripe formats can be accommodated, without modifications to the third party system.